The application process and reporting requirements are different for each fund.

 Further information around the processes for community funding.

-Due to the volume of applications no late applications will be accepted, this is to be fair on all the applicants who apply before the closing date.
+Due to the volume of applications, no late applications will be accepted.
+This is to be fair to all the applicants who apply before the closing date and time.

 You must make sure you have submitted your application by the closing date and received a confirmation email back.

-Organisations that are GST registered should be aware that this grant/subsidy is considered an "unconditional gift" from the Council and as such it does not attract GST.
+Organisations that are GST-registered should be aware that this grant/subsidy is considered 'no deemed supply' from the Council and as such, it does not attract GST.

 You are required to spend the grant as per the resolution on the funding agreement.
 Any variation to this, not previously agreed to by the Christchurch City Council, will mean you will have to return the money.